AbhinayaNaidu/smartqueuesystem/README.md

-# 🏥 Smart Queue System
+# 🏥 Smart Queue Management System

-A web-based queue management system developed to reduce waiting time and improve service efficiency.
+A web-based queue management system designed to reduce waiting time by displaying real-time queue status and estimated waiting time.

 ## Problem Statement
-Long waiting queues in hospitals and service centers lead to inconvenience and poor user experience.
+People often spend unnecessary time waiting in queues at hospitals and service centers.
+This system allows users to check the queue status before visiting.

 ## Features
-- Token generation
-- Real-time queue updates
+- Select a service location
-- Queue status monitoring
+- View current queue status
-- Estimated waiting time
+- Display estimated waiting time
+- Admin can add people to the queue
-- Admin management
+- Admin can remove people from the queue
+- Queue updates are reflected instantly on the user webpage

 ## Tech Stack
-- Frontend:
+- Frontend: HTML, CSS, JavaScript
-- Backend:
+- Backend: Python, Flask
-- Database:
+- Data Storage: In-memory Python data structures (No database used)

 ## Workflow
-1. User generates a token.
+1. User selects a location.
-2. Token is added to the queue.
-3. Queue status updates in real time.
-4. Users are notified when their turn approaches.
+2. The system displays the queue length and estimated waiting time.
+3. The admin adds or removes people from the queue.
+4. Changes are reflected instantly on the user's webpage.

 ## Future Enhancements
+- Face recognition for automatic customer identification
+- Camera-based automatic queue entry
+- Database integration for permanent queue records
-- SMS Notifications
+- SMS or mobile notifications
-- QR Code Integration
-- Analytics Dashboard

-## Installation
-1. Clone the repository
-2. Install dependencies
-3. Start the application
+- AI-based waiting time prediction

 ## Author
-Abhinaya Naidu
+Naidu Abhinaya